 Us Connecticutians — that’s a sweet name we’ve got to start owning — are tired of telling travelers, “I’m from somewhere between Boston and New York” and hoping they figure it out.
 But we’re hedging our bets that soon, we won’t have to.
 New Haven is poised to become one of the great cosmopolitan capitals of the Northeast.
 Here are just a few reasons why you’ll enjoy a day trip to New Haven — and why you may just want to move here.

-It’s home to an innovation mega-center.
+New Haven, Connecticut, is home to an innovation mega-center.

 View this post on Instagram

 If your only mental picture of Connecticut contains church steeples and cobblestone streets, your first stop in New Haven needs to be District, a 9-acre tech and innovation campus.
 It’s part food and beer hall, part event center, part co-working space, and it serves as both an entertainment hub and a place to access outdoor activities on the Mill River Trail.
 The spot is full of forward-thinking, industry-building, next-gen makers helping shape the future of the state and beyond.
 And because this is New Haven and not New York, they actually want to talk to you.

 The facility hosts inspiring events and speakers each week and has a gym onsite.
 You can mingle at its coworking space, get inspired, and keep the momentum rolling at the onsite BBQ restaurant, The Stack, or the bar which features bar games and trivia, and gets popping around happy hour.

 Yale University and the New Haven Green are chock full of art and history.